danseethaler/userlite-utilities/README.md

 # userlite-utilities package

-Atom Utilities for Userlite Developers
+Wizard-like coding tools for Userlite Developers

 ### Features

-- Convert Userlite URL to code path for fuzzy-finder
-- Automatically navigate to current file on remote file tree
+- Quickly convert a `hashFrag` string into an object literal
+- Gracefully back off multiple selections by hitting `esc`
+- Jump back to a single selection with `shift-esc`
+- Get valuable status-bar indicators of dev code like `printPre`
-- Automatically navigate to front-end/back-end of current file
+- Clean your code to quickly tidy up file structure and syntax